NHSA POLICY ON THE HUNT

 - Respect for fellow hunters: for the national and international hunting fraternity, with inclusion of all landowners upon who’s land the Hunt takes place, and for their staff and that which they represent.

-The NHSA’s position on the Hunt is further strictly founded upon the internationally accepted principles of conservation through sustainable use as these are, inter alia, explained by the IUCN (International Union for Conservation) and by UNEP (UN Environmental Programme) in the following internationally recognised sets of documentation, namely:
+The NHSA’s position on the Hunt is further strictly founded upon the internationally accepted principles of conservation through sustainable use as these are, inter alia, explained by the IUCN (International Union for Conservation) and by UNEP (UN Environmental Programme) in the following long standing and internationally recognised sets of documentation, namely:

 - World Conservation Strategy (IUCN 1980) - acknowledgment of the direct link between sustainable use and sustainable development;